danielMicallef/xyz.github.io/index.md

 # About

+A personal blog by Daniel Micallef focusing on Python programming, machine learning, fitness, coffee, stock market analysis and hosting experiences in Gozo.
+The blog shares insights, tools and personal interests.

 Hi there, I'm Daniel, and here's a bit about me:

 - 👨‍💻 I have a passion for Machine Learning, and I'm always eager to explore its ever-growing number of possibilities.